g3ngi/AI-Hoshino/README.md

 # AI-Hoshino-bot
-Discord bot using DL to detect malicious URL
+Discord bot using DL model to detect malicious URL